olly-larkin/hlp2020-verilog/team/Verishot-Extension/README.md

 *IMPORTANT*: Please ensure that a fully working `Verishot` CLI is installed.
 This extension *WILL NOT WORK* without working `Verishot` CLI.

 To check, run `verishot` on any command line.
 See `../Verishot/README.md` for a complete installation guide.

 ### Installing
 A pre-packaged extension (`verishot-0.0.1.vsix`) is included for easy installation.

-* Alternative 1: Double click the `verishot-0.0.1.vsix` file.
+1. Double click the `verishot-0.0.1.vsix` file.
-* Alternative 2: In this directory, run `code --install-extension verishot-0.0.1.vsix`.
+2. In this directory, run `code --install-extension verishot-0.0.1.vsix`.
-* Alternative 3:
+3.
     * Select Extensions (Ctrl + Shift + X)
     * Open “More Actions...” menu (ellipsis on the top) and click “Install from VSIX…”
     * Locate VSIX file and select